corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 A new configuration option has been added which allows the Archive Service to skip transactions that have legacy contract states that cause exceptions during a snapshot export.
 This configuration option is: `ignoreSnapshotExportFailures: true`.

-By default, this value is false and the behaviour of the Archiving Service is unchanged.
+By default, this value is false and the behaviour of the Archive Service is unchanged.
 However, if you are experiencing a `TransactionDeserializationException` or a `JsonMappingException` during the export of a JSON snapshot, this configuration option can be added to skip these transactions for a successful export.
 These transactions won’t be included in the export, but if a binary export is also created, all transactions can be preserved.

 ## New in V1.0.2